ChrisCummins/chriscummins.github.io/_posts/2014-11-21-starting-phd.md

 logical choice for my next career move.

-Once I had decided to become a postgraduate student (trepidatiously, at first), I began my search for the right position, and was quickly overwhelmed by the sheer range of available courses, Universities, fields of research, and potential supervisors.
-Compared to applying for graduate jobs, or even undergraduate degrees (a process that had long since faded from memory), the process of applying for a PhD is much more proactive and somewhat alienating.
-When looking for a job, you find a list of employees who have advertised open positions, you pick one that appeals to you and submit a CV.
+Once I had decided to become a postgraduate student (trepidatiously, at first), I began searching for the right position, and was quickly overwhelmed by the sheer range of available courses, Universities, fields of research, and potential supervisors.
+Compared to applying for graduate jobs or even undergraduate degrees (a process that had long since faded from memory), the process of applying for a PhD is more proactive and somewhat alienating.
+When looking for a job, you find a list of employees who have advertised open positions, you pick one or two that appeal to you and submit CVs.
 By contrast, the PhD application process starts with you *creating* a job: you find a potential supervisor at an institution of your choice and you have to get them motivated about your field of research and make them want to